psi4/psi4/doc/sphinxman/source/db.rst

 less second (identical) monomer.
 Error statistics are computed with respect to the reference energies stored in the database.
 One of these, the mean absolute deviation, is returned by the wrapper as an ordinary Python variable.
-(For databases without a stored reference energy, e.g., BASIC, large and meaningless numbers are printed for error.)
+(For databases without a stored reference energy, *e.g.*, BASIC, large and meaningless numbers are printed for error.)
 The other two tables tabulate the PSI variables requested through keyword ``tabulate``, in this case the total SCF energy and the number of atoms in each reagent. ::